KagisoMashigo/corona_virus_rest_api_flutter_course/README.md

 ## Getting Started:

-Install all dependencies (using flutter pub get).
+Install all dependencies (using flutter pub get) then run the app from your IDE.
 ## Dependencies:
   - cupertino_icons: ^1.0.2
   - dotenv: ^3.0.0